neuralmagic/mlperf_inference_results_v2.1/open/NeuralMagic/code/bert/deepsparse/README.md

-# Neural Magic MLPerf Inference Benchmarks for Natural Language Processing
+# Neural Magic DeepSparse MLPerf Inference Benchmarks for Natural Language Processing

 This is the reference implementation for MLPerf Inference benchmarks for Natural Language Processing.

-The chosen model is BERT-Large performing SQuAD v1.1 question answering task, with the target being to maintain >= 99% of the original model's f1_score=90.874%.
+The chosen models are variants of BERT-Large performing the SQuAD v1.1 question answering task, with the target being to maintain >= 99% of the original model's f1_score=90.874%.

 ## Supported Models